 Redeem points for travel in Delta business class

 Redeeming on ANA is my single favorite use of Virgin Atlantic points.
-Now, if you could acquire 120,000 points at 1.8 cents each, that would be like paying under $2,200 for a roundtrip ANA first-class ticket between the US and Asia, which is incredible.
+Now, if you could acquire 60,000 points at 1.6 cents each, that would be like paying under $1,000 for a one-way first class ticket between the US and Asia, which is incredible.
 However:

 - Who knows when we’ll be able to visit Japan again